How to set up a VPN on any device in 3 simple steps

 • Most VPN apps have a large, obvious “Quick connect” button on their main screen.
 Clicking this will automatically connect you to the fastest or best server for your location.
 For your first time, this is the perfect option.

 • Alternatively, you can click on the “server list,” “locations,” or “all countries” button.
 This will show you a list of countries.
-If you want to access content from a specific region – for example, to watch a UK-based streaming service – you would simply find the United Kingdom in the list and click to connect.
+For tasks like location spoofing to access region-specific content, just find “United Kingdom” in the list and click connect.

 Connect to a server (1)